-Chair of Communication Studies, Associate Professor, and Director of Public Relations
+Chair of Communication Studies, Associate Professor, Director of Public Relations and Interim Associate Dean for Assessment and University Curriculum

 Sandra Duhé, Ph.D., APR combines an extensive corporate background, interdisciplinary degrees and a love of teaching and learning to explore, expand and promote the contributions of public relations to business, society and those who need a voice.